-Unless the parties mutually agree upon an arbitrator, the party requesting arbitration shall, within fourteen (14) calendar days of their notice to proceed to arbitration, submit a written request to the Oregon Employment Relations Board for a list of the names of seven (7) arbitrators who are members of the National Academy of Arbitrators with their principle place of residence in Oregon or Washington.
+Unless the parties mutually agree upon an arbitrator, the party requesting arbitration shall, within fourteen (14) calendar days of their notice to proceed to arbitration, submit a written request to the

+Oregon Employment Relations Board for a list of the names of seven (7) arbitrators with their principle place of residence in Oregon or Washington.
 Upon receipt of the list, the parties shall determine by the toss of a coin who will strike first, and the parties shall then continue to alternate strikes until only one (1) name remains and the remaining name shall be the arbitrator.